 - Set a ‘zero export’ limit – i.e. you aren’t allowed to export any power from your solar system to the grid.

-The good news is that in each of the above scenarios you can still get a solar power system installed (up to 5kW inverter capacity and 6.6kW of solar panels for a property on single phase power in the Powercor region).
+The good news is that in each of the above scenarios you can still get a solar power system installed.
+Also, you can install a larger system (say 10kW) on a single phase property in the Powercor area, so long as it is export limited to 5kW (assuming Powercor allows 5kW export).

 The not-so-good news is that if Powercor responds with an export limitation, it means that some – and maybe all – of the excess solar power cannot be exported to the grid.